icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    #.
 Click on the ``SOMANET Profile Mode Position Control Application`` item in the xSOFTip Explorer.
 Detailed information about the module is displayed in the Developer Column on the right of the window.

    #.
 Double-click the ``SOMANET Profile Mode Position Control Application`` in xSOFTip Explorer. xTIMEcomposer prompts you to import the module.
-Select the option to copy the files to a specified location (do not select the 'copy files into workspace' option).
 Note that the SOMANET software is licensed under different terms to the usual XMOS xSOFTip license.

    #.
 Click Finish. xTIMEcomposer imports the software including all its dependencies, and the software is added to a new project.